brianondemand/inceptor_notes/Web Development/0. Introduction/Introduction to Web Development.md

+A programming language is a formal language that specifies a set of instructions for a computer to perform specific tasks.

+A code refers to a set of instructions written in a specific programming language that a computer can understand and execute to perform a task.

 ## **1. What is a Website?**

 A **website** is a collection of web pages that are hosted on the internet and can be accessed using a web browser.
 It typically has a unique domain name (e.g., `www.example.com`) and is stored on a web server.

+**Website**: Primarily informational.
+It's designed to display content to visitors (e.g., blogs, portfolios, news sites).

+**Web Application**: Primarily interactive.
+It allows users to perform tasks (e.g., logging in, submitting forms, managing data).

+- **Website**: Limited interactivity.
+Users mostly read or view content.

+- **Web Application**: High interactivity.
+Users can input, process, and retrieve data dynamically.

 ### **Key Features of a Website:**